This disclosure contains information regarding the terms and fees for the accounts offered through Country Bank’s online account opening.

 Balance Information: We use the daily balance method to calculate the interest on the account.
 This method applies a daily periodic rate to the principal in the account each day.
 You must maintain a minimum balance of $500.00 in the account each day to obtain the disclosed annual percentage yield.

 Limitations: You must deposit $500.00 to open this account.
+You may not make additional deposits into this account.
 No withdrawals are permitted within the first six (6) days after the date of deposit.

 Account Fees: The following fees apply: